-O(1) computation.
+Online Computation Overhead: For each authentication, the tag generates three tokens and performs one comparison to authenticate the reader.
+ETAP requires some extra computation overhead from the reader (server).
+First, the reader should check if a received token is a collided one, which requires O(1) computation.
 In addition, the reader needs to calculate at most r hash values to identify the tag, and perform at most k comparisons to locate the received token in the token array.
 Since r and k are small constants, the online computation overhead for the reader is still O(1).

-Hardware cost: The hardware for RFID tags to implement ETAP consists of a circular shift register, two registers for storing intermediate results, some XOR gates, and some RAM to store u base tokens, v base indicators, one token and one indicator.
-Table IV provides the estimated costs of typical cryptographic hardware [26], [31], which will also be used for estimating the hardware cost of ETAP.
+Hardware Cost: The hardware for RFID tags to implement ETAP consists of a circular shift register, two registers for storing intermediate results, some XOR gates, and some RAM to store u base tokens, v base indicators, one token and one indicator.
+Table IV provides the estimated costs of typical cryptographic hardware [32], [37], which will also be used for estimating the hardware cost of ETAP.
 The circular shift register is a group of flip-flops connected in chain, which requires $12 \times \max(a, b)$ logic gates.
 Similarly, the two registers for intermediate results need $2 \times 12 \times \max(a, b)$ logic gates.
 In addition, it takes $2.5 \times \max(a, b)$ logic gates to implement the XOR gates.
 Finally, the cost of the RAM for storing the base tokens, base indicators, token and indicator is about $\frac{(u+1)a}{8} \times 12 + \frac{(v+1)b}{8} \times 12$ logic gates.
-Therefore, the total number of required logic gates for implementing ETAP is approximately $38.5 \times \max(a, b) + 1.5 \times (u+1)a + 1.5 \times (v+1)b$.
-For example, if we set a = b = 16, u = 10 and v = 6 (the reason for this setting will be explained shortly), ETAP only requires about 1K logic gates.
+Therefore, the total number of required logic gates for implementing ETAP is approximately $38.5 \times \max(a, b) + 1.5 \times (u+1)a + 1.5 \times (v+1)b$ .
+For example, if we set a = b = 16, u = 10 and v = 6, ETAP only requires about 1K logic gates.
+Our simulation results in Section VIII will demonstrate that a small number of base tokens and base indicators can guarantee good randomness of the generated tokens.